Dyrati/obababot/README.md

 An easy way to view the attributes of objects in a data table is to use `$index [table] 0`,
 which prints out all of the attributes and values of the first item in `[table]`.

+### Multi-Page Responses
+Some functions return a multi-page response.
+By using the `$page` command, you can view other
+pages of that response.
+You can edit the command repeatedly to view other pages, and obaba
+will edit her own message to reflect the change.
+The arguments to `$page` depend on the
+multi-page message that was last sent to you.

 ## Running the bot on your system
  - If you need to update the database, run `gatherdata.py` with the GS2 ROM as an argument